PraneethSandaruwan/Weather-Data-Analysis-Project/README.md

 # Project Overview
-This is a Weather-Data-Analysis-Project.Insights findings have been mentioned clearly in the project.
+This is a Weather-Data-Analysis-Project.Insights findings have mentioned clearly in the project.
 .

 # Data Collection